Saviour1001/Saviour1001/README.md

 - Exploring [Bitcoin Core](https://bitcoincore.org/) under the event of [Summer of Bitcoin](https://summerofbitcoin.org/) and contributing towards it.

-- Mentoring students in open source in the event [Let's Grow More Summer of Code](https://letsgrowmore.in/soc/) and [DevIncept Contributor Program](https://devincept.tech/)
+- Mentoring students at the event [GirlScript Winter of Contributing](https://gwoc.girlscript.tech/) and introducing them to the amazing world of Open Source.

 ### Projects 🌱